CardinalPath/gtm-template-ga-property-id-variable/README.md

  ## Variable Configuration
  ![GTM Variable](https://github.com/CardinalPath/gtm-template-ga-property-id-variable/blob/master/images/gtm_variable_screenshot.PNG)
  1. __Production UAID__ should be populated with your production Property ID
- 1. __Development UAID__ should be populated with your production Property ID
+ 1. __Development UAID__ should be populated with your development Property ID
  1. __Debug Mode Variable__ should be populated with the "Debug Mode" variable that you would have enabled in previous steps.
  1. __Environment Variable__ should be populated with the "Environment Name" variable that you would have enabled in previous steps.
  1. Populate the non production URL in the "__URL Pattern for Developement Domains__" field.
 You can omit the "http://" portion.
 Add a second row if you have a second develoment domain.
 Using a value such as "dev" will match any URL that contains "dev" within the URL.
 Regular Expressions are not supported.